Chuo-ku Tourism Association Official Blog

 In mid-April, we introduced the gorgeous Yae-zakura of Ginza Sakura-dori St.

 From late April to early May, the American dogwood on Matsuya Street blooms.
-It's best to see it.
+It's time to see it.
 (As of April 23)

 DSC00045 (400x225). jpg

-Hitotsubago on Miyuki Street, commonly known as Nanjamonja Tree, has a lot of white and neat flowers.
+Hitotsubatago on Miyuki Street, commonly known as Nanja Monja Tree, has a lot of white and neat flowers.

 You can also enjoy this until the end of April.
-I think the place should be near Watami and Sennenkyu.
+I think the place is close to Watami and Sennenkyu.

-This year, we pruned, so the tree shape may be small and unsatisfactory.
+This year, we pruned, so the tree shape may be small and not enough.

 DSC00049 (400x225). jpg